 The start of December means it’s time for all things holiday – parades, light shows, Christmas trees, gingerbread houses and more.
-And North Carolina has a long list of ways to enjoy and celebrate this special season.
+And North Carolina has a long list of ways to enjoy and celebrate this special season in its Christmas towns.
 Whether you’re visiting the shores of the east coast, the mountains in the west or just hanging out somewhere in between, there are lots of amazing things to check out in the Tarheel State this December.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Even if you’re not a fan of auto racing, you’ll still want to check out Speedway Christmas that’s held at the Charlotte Motor Speedway in Concord.
 This impressive drive-through light show has been dazzling visitors for ten years and includes a whopping 4 million lights on display.
 As you drive through the 3.75 mile course, you can listen to the accompanying Christmas music on 101.3 FM.
 Once you reach the middle of the speedway, make sure you stop and visit the Christmas Village set up on the infield, which includes carnival rides, a petting zoo, photos with Santa, games, food and more.
 On Thursday through Sunday evenings, you and your family can also catch some of your favorite Christmas movies on the giant Speedway TV.

 North Carolina Holiday Flotilla, Wrightsville Beach